Altinity/clickhouse-backup/ReadMe.md

 ## Brief description how clickhouse-backup works

-Data files is immutable in `clickhouse-server`.
-During backup operation `clickhouse-backup` create file system hard-links to exists `clickhouse-server` data parts via executing `ALTER TABLE ...
-FREZZE` query.
-During restore operation `clickhouse-backup` copy hard-links to `detached` folder and execute `ALTER TABLE ...
-ATTACH PART` query for each data part and each table in backup.
-More detailed description available here https://www.youtube.com/watch?v=megsNh9Q-dw
+Data files are immutable in the `clickhouse-server`.
+During a backup operation, `clickhouse-backup` creates file system hard links to existing `clickhouse-server` data parts via executing the `ALTER TABLE ...
+FREEZE` query.
+During the restore operation, `clickhouse-backup` copies the hard links to the `detached` folder and executes the `ALTER TABLE ...
+ATTACH PART` query for each data part and each table in the backup.
+A more detailed description is available here: https://www.youtube.com/watch?v=megsNh9Q-dw

 ## Default Config